fcordonezo/FabianOrdonez_inventarios/README.md

 ### Swagger ###

-We use Swagger to document the API.
+I use Swagger to document the API.

 ```shell
 api/v1/swagger-ui/index.html